urob/win-10-virtual-desktop-enhancer/README.md

 # Windows 11 Virtual Desktop Enhancer

+This is a minor modification of win-10-virtual-desktop-enhancer by sdias (Sergio Dias), adapting it to Windows 11.

 ## Introduction

 Windows 11 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 11 Virtual Desktops, like: